TwinkleDhiman/CoreVision-Studio/README.md

 CoreVision Studio is an intelligent developer toolkit that helps engineers analyze, optimize, and prepare computer vision models for deployment.

-Instead of relying on multiple disconnected tools, developers can inspect models, monitor performance, identify bottlenecks, simulate optimizations, compare results, and generate deployment reports from a single interface.
+Instead of relying on multiple disconnected tools, developers can inspect models, monitor performance, simulate optimizations, compare results, and generate deployment reports from a single interface.

 Supported model types include: